 We had a few hours in Zion.
 The park rangers at the Zion visitor center recommended exploring a scenic drive using the park shuttle bus.
-As we hopped on and off the bus for several spots, the incredible majesty of mammoth stone walls rising on the sides left us with an overwhelming awe.
-Following is a slideshow of pictures (17 images.)
+As we hopped on and off the bus for several spots, the incredible majesty of mammoth stone walls rising on the sides left us with overwhelming awe.
+Following is a slideshow of pictures.

 Note: You might want to see slideshows in this blog post on a laptop or an iPad for bigger screen size.

 I picked up this scoop from the National Park Service flier we got at the park entrance: “The stone was formed by thousands of feet of mud, lime, sand, and ash deposited by streams, inland seas, deserts, and volcanoes.
 About 125 million years ago, the underground tectonic forces uplifted the Colorado Plateau, a 130,000-square-mile mass of rock, 10,000 feet above sea level.
 Rain’s wet fingers then worked the Plateau’s minute cracks, loosening grains and widening fractures – and eroding today’s mighty canyons.”

 Quite humbling to think about walking on canyons and marveling at the majesty of the stone walls and cliffs created from the geological evolution of hundreds of millions of years.